 Idriss let go of her and clicked his fingers.
 “You better not have scratched my Ferrari.”

 “We were worried.”
 Emeka said.
 “You should have seen the way Ikumapayi was chanting nonsense in Yoruba on the way, begging Ogun to save his Yoruba brother.”
+The men laughed except Ikumapayi.

 Idriss coughed and cleared his throat.
-He clutched one of Anu’s hands when she stared at him with concern in her eyes.
+He clutched one of Anu’s hand when she stared at him with concern in her eyes.
 “I’m okay.
 Aisha.”
 He pointed at the tall man.
 “This is Ikumapayi.
 He is not a nice guy but he will do anything for me.
 If you and the baby need anything, he is your man.”

 Ikumapayi stepped forward and took Anu’s free hand.
 “You must be …” He winked at Idriss, broke off and started laughing.